urbit/urbit.org/content/using/operations/using-your-ship.md

 dojo.
 You can inspect another ship's life and rift number by running `+keys ~sampel-palnet`.
 For information on what life and rift are, see [Guide to Breaches](@/docs/tutorials/guide-to-breaches.md).

+## Running urbit as a daemon

+If you'd like to run Urbit in the background on some device and be able to summon it from anywhere via `ssh`, you should run Urbit as a daemon.

+To do this, you need a program that will keep a terminal session running even if you close out of it, called a terminal multiplexer.
+Some options are tmux, GNU Screen, and dtach.

+Here we explain how to use tmux to run Urbit as a daemon.
+On the machine you intend to run your ship, install tmux.
+Then begin a new session with `tmux new -s urbit`, which will create a new session named `urbit`.
+In that session, start your planet as usual and leave it in the dojo.

+You can then detach from the session by pressing `Ctrl+b` then `d`.
+From here you can log out from the user, but your ship will continue running as long as the computer is running.

+To get back to your urbit from a remote machine, ssh into the computer and login to the user you ran your ship in.
+Then type `tmux -a t urbit`, and your session including dojo will be restored.

 ## DNS proxying {#dns-proxying}

 We have a system that lets you request a domain name for your ship in the form of `ship.arvo.network`, where `ship` is your ship's name minus the `~`.
 This allows users to access their ships remotely using Landscape, our graphical web interface.